REDUCING OTTAWA AREA DRUNK DRIVING TASKFORCE (ROADD)

 • Getting sick is the first sign of alcohol poisoning.

-• Slow down.
+• Slow down—one per hour.
 You have all night.
-Blacking out will end the party quickly.

 • Stay with friends.